-There are fears that the homeless community will be the unintended victims of Waverley Council’s proposed ban on smoking.
+There are fears that the homeless community will be the unintended victim of Waverley Council’s proposed ban on smoking.

-The proposed smoke-free zone, encompassing Oxford St Mall which extends through Westfield Bondi Junction, would see offenders fined.
+The proposed smoke-free zone, which would include Oxford Street Mall and Westfield Bondi Junction, would see offenders fined.

-Waverly Greens Councillor Dominic Wy Kanak voted against the ban because he said this would further exacerbate the situation of homeless and other vulnerable people.
+Waverley Greens Councillor Dominic Wy Kanak voted against the ban, claiming it would further exacerbate the vulnerable situation of homeless people in the area.

-Clr.
-Wy Kanak told City Hub that this “will be a harsh ‘letter of the law’ imposition on vulnerable sleeping rough homeless people who ironically by smoking whilst sitting at their public footpath ‘camps’ are in essence smoking at ‘Home’”.
+He told City Hub that it “would be a harsh ‘letter of the law’ imposition on vulnerable people sleeping rough on footpaths who, by circumstance, are essentially smoking at ‘home’.

-Clr.
-Wy Kanak was the only councillor to vote against the motion, which was passed last Tuesday November 17.
+Clr Wy Kanak was the only councillor to vote against the motion, which passed on November 17 in a council meeting.

-Supporter of the motion, Liberal Waverley Councillor Angela Burrill said that “there is no intention to use a smoking ban selectively to cause concern to homeless people.”
+Supporter of the motion, Liberal Waverley Councillor Angela Burrill, told City Hub that “there is no intention to use a smoking ban selectively to cause concern to homeless people.”

-This sentiment was echoed by Labor Waverley Councillor Ingrid Strewe who said that this was not even considered.
+This sentiment was echoed by Labor Waverley Councillor Ingrid Strewe, who said the issue of homeless people was not even considered.

-“It was done for health reasons, it was not done so that we could sneakily move on other people,” he said.
+“It was done for health reasons, it was not done so that we could sneakily move on other people,” she said.